TheOneCodes/Wii-Balance-Board-GUI/README.md

 # Wii Balance Board GUI
 ## A fork of the lost WiiBalanceWalker with a new GUI

+All you need to use your old *Wii Fit Balance Board* on your PC

 Download Wii Balance Board GUI from the [releases](https://github.com/TheOneTrueCode/Wii-Balance-Board-GUI/releases "WBBGUI download").

 ## Prerequisites